josefondrej/vscode-cheatsheet/README.md

 - New file at a location in explorer
 - Move to left / right tab in editor
-- What is and how to use `settings.json`
+- What is and how to use `settings.json` (and should you version control this? -- settings.json, launch.json, tasks.json yes but the rest in .vscode no)
 - What is and how to use `*.code-workspace`
 - Rename a variable / class / function
 - Move a variable / class / function